Three Fish Roast (Pescatarian Festive Recipe)

 Then it’s just a case of assembling and roasting it.

-The result is a richly flavoured fish roast that is full of contrasting flavours and textures.
+The result is a richly flavoured Thanksgiving or Christmas baked fish that is full of contrasting flavours and textures.
 Meaty, smoky, creamy, tart and herby, and so deliciously fishy, of course!
 Good fishy!

 Three-Fish Roast